Descriptions and Keywords

 Description and Keywords for each individual page can be found under Pages > Edit Page > Advanced.
 The Advanced settings are accessible by selecting the Pages tab, which opens your Pages list in the sidebar, then clicking on the individual page.

-We highly recommend utilising these fields on all of your pages except for your Home page.
+We highly recommend utilizing these fields on all of your pages except for your Home page.
 The Home page fields should be left blank as it’s best that this page relies on your site level SEO settings.

-Both of these fields assist search engines in properly categorising your site, but the Description field is the more important of the two as it’s what Search Engines actually display as the description for your site in their own results.
+Both of these fields assist search engines in properly categorizing your site, but the Description field is the more important of the two as it’s what Search Engines actually display as the description for your site in their own results.

 Your site’s Description should be two to three sentences long and provide a fairly detailed description of what your site is about.
 Are you a florist in Denver?
 Then write something like:

 Flowers and Such is a professional florist in Denver, CO with 25 years experience making birthdays a little brighter and anniversaries a little rosier.
 We have roses, lilies, orchids, tulips and every other flower under the sun.